monopole/mdrip/README.md

 ## Details

-The tool has a rough extensibility because shell scripts can make, build and run programs in any programming language, via [_here_ documents](http://tldp.org/LDP/abs/html/here-docs.html) and what not.
+The tool has a simple extensibility because shell scripts can make, build and run programs in any programming language, via [_here_ documents](http://tldp.org/LDP/abs/html/here-docs.html) and what not.